FreeSpace is a cornerstone programme of artist development and community engagement.

 Through the FreeSpace programme we offer space in our studios to artists for free.
 Artists can use the space for creation, research, rehearsal and collaboration.
 It is about allowing space to develop ideas without expectations or limitations.

-In exchange for the free space an artist receives, they give back their time to run impactful engagement projects in schools and local communities, sharing their time, skills, energy and enthusiasm with others.
+In exchange for the free space an artist receives, they maybe asked to give back their time to run impactful engagement projects in schools and local communities, sharing their time, skills, energy and enthusiasm with others.

 The programme supports artists to explore innovation in new directions, and provides inspiring learning opportunities led by professional practising artists to thousands of participants each year.